sevansoft/cv/README.md

 **May 2020 to Present – Senior Software Engineer, Compare The Market**

 Joining the team whose responsibilities include a technical uplift of the companies' micro service and user authentication services from a .Net Framework 4.8 ASP.NET API/MVC to .Net 6 Identity backend together with a React frontend.
-The .Net 6 solution is supported by unit, integration and docker container "outside-in" tests whereby a resulting Docker image build artifact which is then containerised and tested.
+The .Net 6 solution is supported by unit, integration and docker container "outside-in" tests whereby a resulting Docker image build artifact is then containerised and tested.
 The React solution is supported by unit and integration tests also resulting in a Docker image build artifact.
 In both instances, the build artifacts are deployed to a Kubernetes cluster.
 All automated pipelines are hosted on ThoughtsWorks Go Server.

 **April 2019 to April 2020 – Lead Software Engineer, Mam Software**